 println!("Altitude: {:.1} km", iss.position.altitude_km);

-Along with the SDK release, we’ve launched a Developer Dashboard where you can:
+Along with the SDK release, the Developer Dashboard lets you:

 • Generate and manage API keys